What Is the Keto Diet?

 Note: that your calorie intake will fluctuate from day to day if you decide to use a CKD or TKD.

-Tip: It is best to divvy out all your macronutrients proportionally over four to six meals each day.
+Tip: It’s best to divide your macronutrients proportionally over four to six meals each day.

 How Many Carbohydrates to Eat on a TKD and CKD

-Regardless which ketogenic diet variation you choose to follow, start by calculating your macronutrient needs on a SKD, then modify those needs based on the instructions below.
+Regardless of which type of diet you choose to follow, start by calculating your macronutrient needs on a standard ketogenic diet.
+After that, modify those needs based on the instructions below.